 Getting to know the families and being part of their journey is the most rewarding part of my job.
 I feel offering continuity of care and carer is essential in complex high risk pregnancies.

 I feel very privileged to be a part of a family’s journey; to share their experience, to laugh and to cry with them, to ride the roller coaster of good days and bad days.

 It was an honour to be shortlisted and runner up for Royal College of Midwives Team of The Year award 2015 and winners of British Journal of Midwifery Team of the year 2015.

-I hope to complete my Masters and assist in the set-up of a Rainbow clinic at another trust, giving families the opportunity to access specialist services on a wider geographical scale.
+I hope assist in the set-up of a Rainbow clinic at another trust, giving more families the opportunity to access specialist services on a wider geographical scale.

 I would like to thank all my amazing colleagues I've met along the way, each and every one of you have made me the Midwife I am today.

 I would like to thank all the families I've cared for, you will all hold a special place in my heart including the beautiful babies no longer with us.

 Finally I would like to thank my fabulous family and friends who are always there to support me and wipe my tears away after a particularly bad day.